kayaoguzhan2/Lithium-Atom-Jprime-and-Kprime-Iteration-and-Radial-Probability-Density-Scripts/README.md

 ### Computational Approach

 The script creates a spatial grid starting from the nucleus up to $8$ Bohr radii.
-It calculates the analytical hydrogenic wavefunctions, creates a linear combination using the calculated first-order perturbation coefficients, and uses numerical integration to re-normalize the new state.
+It calculates the analytical hydrogenic wavefunctions, creates a linear combination using the calculated second-order perturbation coefficients, and uses numerical integration to re-normalize the new state.
 Finally, it plots all probability curves together to show how the orbitals relax and contract.

 ### Mathematical Variables and Functions